Lorage/mightbot/README.md

 # MightBot
-A simple Twitch chatbot written in Go.
+A simple distributed Twitch chatbot written in Go, which can be used to create and run multiple chatbots at once.

 ## Setup
 1. Run `go build` & `./mightbot`